PTUA logo

 Myth: Freeways are for freight, not commuters

 Fact: Freight movement has become a convenient excuse to build freeways.
 However, there is no road in Melbourne where trucks outnumber private cars, and the extra commuter traffic generated by new roads is an impediment to efficient freight movement.
 The only empirical study of freight movement in Melbourne found that, outside peak hours, there is relatively little interference to freight traffic, and most freight travels outside peak hours anyway.
+Infrastructure Australia has stated that freight alone is insufficient justification for major new roads.

 A popular road lobby argument used to disarm freeway critics is that even if we encourage public transport for passengers, we will still need to build freeways for freight transport.
 This is just another fallacy, which was developed after commuter freeways first became unfashionable in the 1970s.

-The 1969 Melbourne Transportation Plan treated freight as an afterthought, but in the 1980s the road lobby found it could persuade the supposedly anti-freeway Cain Government to build freeways by claiming they would carry freight and so support Labor's economic strategy.
-The argument was resuscitated in a big way in the 1990s to fit the Kennett Government's pro-business agenda, which has continued under the Bracks and Brumby Governments.
-Thus Linking Melbourne (the Kennett freeway planning document) devoted 25 of its 71 pages to freight, in contrast to the 1969 report, which gave freight just 18 pages out of 383!
+The 1969 Melbourne Transportation Plan treated freight as an afterthought, but in the 1980s the road lobby found it could persuade the supposedly anti-freeway Cain Government to build freeways by claiming they would carry freight and so support Labor’s economic strategy.
+The argument was resuscitated in a big way in the 1990s to fit the Kennett Government’s pro-business agenda, and has continued under governments of all political stripes ever since.

-The only independent assessment of the freeways-for-freight argument in Melbourne was the Eastern Freeway Review by Professor Bill Russell.
-VicRoads argued that the freeway was needed as a freight route, but Professor Russell (in contrast with previous 'studies') examined the evidence.
+The only independent assessment of the freeways-for-freight argument in Melbourne was the Eastern Freeway Review by Professor Bill Russell in the 1990s.
+VicRoads argued that the freeway was needed as a freight route, but Professor Russell (in contrast with most other ‘studies’) examined the evidence.
 He found that, outside peak period, there is relatively little interference to freight across Melbourne, and that freight formed a minority of traffic on the freeway.
-He concluded, I am forced to discount this argument as a prime justification for investment in the freeway extension.
+He concluded, “I am forced to discount this argument as a prime justification for investment in the freeway extension”.

-Recent government policy supports Russell's findings: that as a practical matter, freeways are about encouraging private car travel more than about freight.
-A ban on trucks travelling in the right hand lane is in place on the Geelong freeway as of July 2010, and this is set to expand to parts of the West Gate Freeway, Eastern Freeway and EastLink.
-If these had been built primarily as freight routes, it would be private cars, not trucks, that would be a logical target for selective bans.
+Even minor policy decisions belie the idea that freeways are primarily about freight transport.
+Since July 2010, trucks are banned from travelling in the right hand lane on the Geelong freeway, a policy that was also considered for parts of the West Gate Freeway, Eastern Freeway and EastLink.
+If these had been built primarily as freight routes, it would be private cars, not trucks, that would be targeted for selective bans.

 Other offical sources have been forced to acknowledge that it's not freight driving the supposed need for more road capacity.
 Yet they also feel free to ignore the evidence, or use it selectively when it suits them to do so.